sunscorched/sunscorched.github.io/_publications/local_lag.md

 date: 2023-07-05
 venue: 'Journal of Topology and Analysis'
 paperurl: 'https://doi.org/10.1142/S179352532350036X'
-citation: S. Auyeung (2023). &quot;Local Lagrangian Floer Homology of Quasi-Minimally Degenerate Intersections.&quot; <i>Journal of Topology and Analysis</i>.
+citation: 'S. Auyeung (2023). &quot;Local Lagrangian Floer Homology of Quasi-Minimally Degenerate Intersections.&quot; <i>Journal of Topology and Analysis</i>.'
 ---

 We define a broad class of local Lagrangian intersections which we call quasi-minimally degenerate (QMD)